robertvgarcia/competency-project/README.md

 ## Note ##

-As more data becomes available, the risk factor rating algorithm could be updated to better reflect the varying risks faced by those of certain racial/ethnic backgrounds in the different neighborhoods throughout each individual city.# competency-project
+As more data becomes available, the risk factor rating algorithm could be updated to better reflect the varying risks faced by those of certain racial/ethnic backgrounds in the different neighborhoods throughout each individual city.